Myanmar’s military, ethnic armed groups agree to China-mediated truce

 Both sides held talks on Wednesday and Thursday in Kunming, a Chinese provincial capital about 400km (250 miles) from the border with Myanmar, Mao said, adding that they also pledged not to harm residents at the Chinese border.

-Myanmar’s military, which overthrew an elected government almost three years ago, has been battling an alliance of ethnic minority armies fighting to end its control of their regions since late October, with intense violence along the northern border with China.
+Myanmar’s military, which overthrew the elected government of Aung San Suu Kyi in February 2021, has been battling an alliance of ethnic minority armies fighting to end its control of their regions since late October, with intense violence along the northern border with China.

+The alliance, which has also allied with anti-coup fighters, has overrun hundreds of military outposts and taken control of key towns, including Laukkai.

 The military confirmed it had agreed to a “temporary ceasefire”.